 FORMED: Donated by a parishioner, this is a revolutionary online platform, provides access to the best Catholic audio talks, movies, ebooks, and video-based studies from trusted providers like the Augustine Institute, Ignatius Press, Catholic Answers, Sophia Institute Press, and St. Paul Center– right at your fingertips, without cost.
 Learn more at app.formed.org/ Access Code WWT2NF.

 Children’s Choir: Ages 8-18 who are interested.
 Please speak with our choir master, David Indyk or leave your contact information in the parish office, 203-324-1553, ext 21.

 Men’s Choir: Men who can even just hum a tune are welcome: contact David Indyk in person, or leave your contact information at the parish office, 203-324-1553, ext 21.

 DANTE’S DIVINE COMEDY: Interested in reading Dante?
 We could begin during Lent with the Inferno, which is not a torture tour many view the work to be.
-Rather, it is a meditation on God’s plan for human happiness by loving Him, and humankind’s search for happiness that too often leads away from God to sin, which is real life folly that ends invariably to unhappiness, pain and suffering.
-We could begin reading the Divine Comedy in Lent, then continue if people would like.
+Rather, it is a meditation on God’s plan for human happiness by loving Him, and humankind’s search for happiness that too often leads away from God to sin, which is real life folly that ends invariably to unhappiness, pain and suffering in this life and in the next.
+We could begin reading the first part of the Divine Comedy, The Inferno in Lent, then continue if people would like.
 NO Charge: you’d simply have to purchase the books.
 Interested?
 Call Msgr.
 DiGiovanni, 203-324-1553, ext 11.